caprica/vlcj-lwjglx-awt-demo/README.md

 The demo does not pretend to use best practices or idioms for OpenGL, it is rather a minimal proof-on-concept to show how the integration could work.

-Specifially this does not (yet) integration video engine resizing, although that should be straightforward (no reason why it wouldn't work).